Bridge Kit

 }

-This section contains common issues and solutions to those issues.
+This section lists common issues and solutions.

 This example checks your wallet balance: